Many of Indonesia's endemic species are the most threatened on Earth

 Community-driven solutions at work

-Rainforest Trust and our partners have safeguarded millions of acres of threatened habitat for Indonesia’s imperiled wildlife.
+Rainforest Trust and our partners have safeguarded hundreds of thousands of acres of threatened habitat for Indonesia’s imperiled wildlife.
 Targeting vulnerable lands and waters unique to Indonesia, we use a bottom-up, community-driven approach to create and manage reserves that safeguard Indonesia’s terrestrial and marine species in a sustainable way.